Did you know the average person checks their phone 344 times a day?

-Since we’re into the idea of working smarter and not harder, I suggest automating the process.
+Since we’re into the idea of working smarter and not harder, I suggest automating the text message advertising process.

-Let’s face it: Marketing automation helps us save precious time.
+Let’s face it: Marketing automation saves precious time you can spend growing your business.

 For example, you don’t have to manually export and import lead data.
 Instead, you can use a tool like Zapier to quickly build out an automated process.

 Zapier connects with just about every marketing software you can think of, including MailChimp, Gmail, Facebook Ads, Slack, and many of the biggest CRMs on the market.